-- A. Native trees shall be preserved unless they are located within ten feet of any proposed structures or within five feet of new driveways, or if deemed not wind-safe by a certified arborist.
+- A. Native trees may be removed only if they occur within 10 feet of any proposed structures or within 5 feet of new driveways or if deemed not wind-safe by a certified arborist.
 Trees listed on the Oregon City Nuisance Plant List or Prohibited Plant List are exempt from this standard and may be removed.
-A protective covenant shall be required for any native trees that remain; - B. The Community Development Director may allow the landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites in the Natural Resource Overlay District. - C. All vegetation planted in the NROD shall be native and listed on the Oregon City Native Plant List or other locally adopted plant list (e.g. Metro or Portland), or as recommended by an environmental professional with experience and academic credentials in one or more natural resource areas such as ecology, arboriculture, horticulture, wildlife biology, botany, hydrology or forestry); - D. Grading is subject to installation of erosion control measures required by the City; - E. The minimum front, street, or garage setbacks of the base zone may be reduced to any distance between the base zone minimum and zero in order to minimize the disturbance area within the NROD portion of the lot; - F. Any maximum required setback in any zone, such as for multi-family, commercial or institutional development, may be increased to any distance between the maximum and the distance necessary to minimize the disturbance area within the NROD portion of the lot; - G. Fences in compliance with OCMC 17.49.080.N; - H. Exterior lighting shall be placed or shielded so that they do not shine directly into resource areas; - I. If development will occur within the one hundred-year floodplain, the standards of OCMC 17.42 shall be met; and - J. Mitigation of impacts to the regulated buffer is required, subject to OCMC 17.49.180 or 17.49.190.
+A protective covenant shall be required for any native trees that remain; - B. The Community Development Director may allow the landscaping requirements of the base zone, other than landscaping required for parking lots, to be met by preserving, restoring and permanently protecting habitat on development sites in the Natural Resource Overlay District. - C. All vegetation planted in the NROD shall be native and listed on the Oregon City Native Plant List; - D. Grading is subject to installation of erosion control measures required by the City of Oregon; - E. The minimum front, street, or garage setbacks of the base zone may be reduced to any distance between the base zone minimum and zero in order to minimize the disturbance area within the NROD portion of the lot; - F. Any maximum required setback in any zone, such as for multi-family, commercial or institutional development, may be increased to any distance between the maximum and the distance necessary to minimize the disturbance area within the NROD portion of the lot; - G. Fences are allowed only within the disturbance area; - H. Incandescent lights exceeding 200 watts (or other light types exceeding the brightness of a 200 watt incandescent light) shall be placed or shielded so that they do not shine directly into resource areas; - I. If development will occur within the 100 yr. floodplain, the FEMA floodplain standards of Chapter 17.42 shall be met; and - J. Mitigation of impacts to the regulated buffer is required, subject to Section 17.49.180 or 17.49.190.

-17.49.110 - Width of vegetated corridor.
+17.49.110 Width of Vegetated Corridor